Feasibility Report

 Construction cost is the largest single variable in the development pro forma, and it's the one most often estimated incorrectly.
 General market assumptions ("hillside construction costs $800-$1,200 per square foot") aren't specific enough to underwrite an investment decision.
 The actual cost depends on the specific site conditions, access, geology, regulatory requirements, design complexity, and finish level.
 A feasibility analysis provides a Rough Order of Magnitude (ROM) estimate with identified cost ranges for each major cost category, giving the investment team the data they need to model scenarios and evaluate risk.

 A construction-informed feasibility analysis evaluates nine interconnected categories.
 Each category produces specific findings that feed into the preliminary cost assessment and risk register.
 The categories are not independent - site conditions affect foundation requirements, which affect grading, which affect schedule, which affect cost.
+The analysis also evaluates construction sequencing: which operations depend on others, what needs to happen first, and where the critical path runs.
 The value of the analysis is in understanding these interdependencies before design begins, when the information can actually shape decisions.

 Site Conditions and Logistics

 The site logistics assessment evaluates how the project will be built - physically, practically, on this specific piece of ground.
-This is the analysis that most due diligence processes skip entirely, and it's often where the biggest surprises live.
+On hillside sites, the logistics variables often contain the largest cost impacts outside of the foundation itself.

 Access routes and constraints.
 How do you get to the site?
 How wide is the street?
 What's the grade of the approach?
 Are there weight restrictions on the road?
 Can a standard concrete truck (40 feet long, 80,000 lbs loaded) make the turn from the public road onto the property?
 Can a drill rig for caisson installation reach the building pad?
 Can a crane be set up within reach of the building footprint?
 On a flat lot in Beverly Hills, these questions are straightforward.
 On a hillside lot in the Bird Streets, on a private road above Sunset Plaza Drive, or on a canyon lot in Mandeville Canyon, the answers define the construction methodology and the cost.

 The difference between a site with 30-foot-wide access and one with 12-foot-wide access is not linear.
 It's exponential.
 A 30-foot access road can handle two-way construction traffic, a concrete pump truck, and a mobile crane.
 A 12-foot access road means single-lane traffic, flaggers for every truck delivery, possible crane disassembly and reassembly at the site, and material deliveries in smaller vehicles that require more trips.
-On projects I've managed on narrow hillside access roads, the logistics premium has added 15% to 25% to the construction cost compared to equivalent projects with standard access.
+On narrow hillside access roads, the logistics premium can add 15% to 25% to the construction cost compared to equivalent projects with standard access.
 For a detailed discussion of hillside construction logistics, see our comprehensive guide.

 Staging and material storage.
 Where do the materials go when they arrive?
 Where do the workers park?
 Where does the crane set up?
 On a flat lot with street frontage, there's usually adequate space.
 On a hillside lot where the building pad occupies most of the usable area, staging becomes a logistics exercise.
 You may need to rent adjacent property for staging, establish a remote staging area with shuttle deliveries, or sequence material deliveries just-in-time because there's nowhere to stockpile.